yvanemiliau/antso-asterisk-ubuntu/README.md

 Example: Madagasar dialing code is +261, +26134 is Telma's code, +26132 is Orange's ... etc
          Senegal dialing code is +221, ...

+There are two kinds of  `extensions.conf` in the `configs/etc/asterisk/` folder.

+First : `extensions.conf` (this is the default one).
+It allows any one to call a number in server that corresponds to a person in other country.
+The corresponding numbers are in the database.

+Second: `extensions.conf2`.
+It allows people to call a number in the server and enter the number they want to call.

+If we want both to be integrated in our dialplan then copy all the code bellow `; allows people to enter number` comment in `extensions.conf2` and paste it at the end of `extensions.conf`

+If we want only one then rename the one want to `extensions.conf` and the unwanted one to whatever name you want.